Esbjerg Power Station

-Esbjerg Power Station is a coal-fired power station at Esbjerg, Denmark.
-The power station has a generation capacity of 378 MW.
-It is operated by Ørsted.
+Esbjerg Power Station is a decommissioned coal-fired power station at Esbjerg, Denmark.
+The power station had a generation capacity of 378 MW.
+It is owned by Ørsted.
 Its chimney is with a height of 250.24 m the tallest chimney in Scandinavia.
 In 2004 a facility for removing NOx was added to the plant.

-Esbjerg Power Station produces 2,405 GWh and 2,559 TJ heat per year and has approximately 100 employees.
+Esbjerg Power Station produced 2,405 GWh and 2,559 TJ heat per year and has approximately 100 employees.

+In October 2022, due to energy security concerns in light of the Russian invasion of Ukraine, the Danish authorities ordered Ørsted to extend the life of the plant's Unit 3.
+The company said that they remain committed to their goal of reaching carbon neutrality by 2025.

+The plant closed on 31 August 2024.